Afshan-2007/keeper-tab-saver/README.md

 A productivity-focused tab manager that remembers **why** you opened a tab.

-Most people open 20+ tabs and forget their purpose.
+Most people open too many tabs and eventually forget their purpose.
-Keeper solves that by letting users save:
+Keeper solves that problem by letting users save:
 - the link
 - the reason/context
 - reminders